curiousph/june25/README.md

 Compares two characters and displays the numerical (Unicode) value of the larger character.
 Includes a test class for validation.

+### 8. `binary_search.py`
+Implements binary search on a sorted list without using any built-in search libraries.
+Includes a test class with multiple test cases for different scenarios (target present, absent, edge cases, duplicates, etc.).

 ---

 ## How to Run